Research

 Working Papers

-“Brook no compromise: How to negotiate a united front” (Draft)
+“Brook no compromise: How to negotiate a united front” (Latest draft.)
+Revise and resubmit at American Journal of Political Science.

 Abstract